TheTrabin/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?
 Document Object Module.
+It allows programmers generic access to add, delete, and manipulate of all styles, attributes, and elements in a document, including HTML.

 2. What is an event?
+A User Interaction.

 3. What is an event listener?
+Event Listeners are what we look for to trigger an event.
+It takes a target (something to look for), and then what to callback upon triggering.
+An example is a Click event.
+It listens for a Click trigger on the element, and then it returns the specified action.

 4. Why would we convert a NodeList into an Array?
+It's easier to manipulate an Array with Javascript, such as Iterate over, filter, map, etc. Can't be done with a NodeList, but It can with an Array.

 5. What is a component?
+A Reusable combination of HTML, CSS, and Javascript to use in a website or application.

 ### Git Set up